Zeke07/WaffleHacks2022/README.md

 # LunchMoney🥪
-# WaffleHacks 2022 (Winner in 'Best Use of Data' and 'Best Project: Student Food Insecurity')
+# WaffleHacks 2022 (Winner in 'Best Use of Data' and 'Best Project: Food Insecurity')
 By: Caijun Qin, Kevin Parfien, Usman Khan, Zayn Khan